PetroIvaniuk/llms-tools/README.md

 - [Qwen2-Audio](https://qwenlm.github.io/blog/qwen2-audio) - capable of accepting audio and text inputs and generating text outputs
 - [Neutone Morpho](https://neutone.ai/morpho) - pre-trained AI models you can transform any incoming audio into the characteristics, or “style”, of the sounds that the model is based on
 - [Lazybird](https://www.lazybird.app/) - AI-powered voice over generator – perfect for videos, podcasts, audiobooks, and educational content
-- [Stable Audio Open](https://stability.ai/news/introducing-stable-audio-open) - an open source text-to-audio model for generating up to 47 seconds of samples and sound effects, by Stability AI
 - [AI Jukebox](https://huggingface.co/spaces/enzostvs/ai-jukebox) - a free in-browser text-to-music generation tool
 - [Chatter](https://chatter.hume.ai/) - an interactive podcast, by Hume
 - [OpenVoice](https://huggingface.co/spaces/myshell-ai/OpenVoice), [OpenVoice2](https://huggingface.co/myshell-ai/OpenVoiceV2) - a versatile instant voice cloning approach that requires only a short audio clip from the reference speaker to replicate their voice and generate speech in multiple languages